david35008/My-To-Do-List/README.md

 ## Submitting
- - When your ready to submit run `RECORD_TEST=true npm run test` (Can take up to 3-4 min) that will create `ui-testing-recording.gif` that will show you app during testing session - push this file as well
+ - When your ready to submit run `RECORD_TEST=true npm run test` (Can take up to 3-4 min) that will create `ui-testing-recording.gif` that will show your app during testing session - push this file as well
  - Create a Pull Request from the new brunch into master in your duplicated repository
  - add username: f4s-master, email: ? as collaborators to your imported repo.